mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

 There's no point sitting and admiring the interior forever.
 So I prepared to set off from Fuji Speedway.
 I turned the key and started the engine.
 "Hmm... is this definitely air-cooled?"
 I checked with my editor just to be sure, and he said it was.
 Considering that, it's quite quiet.
 I wouldn't go far as to say it's better than a regular water-cooled engine, but it's quiet enough that it's hard to believe it's air-cooled.
 They must have put a lot of effort into it.
-The editor added that it's an OHC system and I thought, "I thought so."
+The editor added that it's an OHC system and I thought, "of course it is."
 It's a mechanism that is unique in the world.

 Leaving Fuji, I turned onto a nearby dirt road.
-I didn't increase my speed too much, and started off at a regular driving pace.
+I didn't push my speed too much, and started off at a regular driving pace.
 The seat felt great, just as it did when the car was stationary.
 The cushion fit my lower body perfectly, and it was very supportive, so even as I was moved up and down or swayed side-to-side, I didn't slide around.
 The padding wasn't particularly soft, but it wasn't particularly hard either.
 The seatback was quite narrow, but the area under my shoulders was nicely concave, giving me the feeling that it was hugging my entire back.